EPCCed/archer-gpu-course/exercises/cuda-intro/README.md

 What will happen in the last block with the current kernel?

 * 3B
-Implement a condition in the kernel to protect against this.
+Implement a condition in the kernel to protect against any problem which may arise.

 Try changing `ARRAY_SIZE` to a non-multiple of 256 (e.g. 500).